milovdpas/opa_harries_herinneringen/frontend/MEMORY_STRUCTURE.md

 - **Additional Content**: Video clip
 - **Example**:
   - Photo: Still frame from the video
-  - Video: Home movie of Opa Harry at a birthday party
+  - Video: Home movie of Opa Harrie at a birthday party

 ## 📦 Data Structure